 When that happens, then the government reduces unemployment by boosting economic growth.
 The primary method is expansionary monetary policy.
 That's when the Federal Reserve changes monetary policy by reducing the fed funds rate.
 This lowers overall interest rates and spurs businesses to borrow money to buy capital equipment and hire more workers.
 Low-interest rates also boost the housing market and spur auto sales and other personal consumption spending.

 The second way the government reduces unemployment is through expansionary fiscal policy.
-That's when the President and Congress directly create jobs by increasing spending on government projects, as happened in the New Deal and the Economic Stimulus Program.
-They can also give people more income to spend by cutting taxes, like the Bush tax cuts in 2001 (EGTRRA) and 2003 (JGTRRA), and the Obama tax cuts in 2010.
+That's when the president and Congress directly create jobs by increasing spending on government projects.
+Good examples are the New Deal and the 2009 Economic Stimulus Program.
+They can also give people more income to spend by cutting taxes.
+Examples of those are the Bush tax cuts in 2001 (EGTRRA) and 2003 (JGTRRA).
+In 2010, the Obama tax cuts extended those with modifications.
 This stimulates spending just like an interest rate decrease.

 When Unemployment Can't and Shouldn't Be Controlled

-Furthermore, is unemployment is too low, then the economy is considered to be over-heated and inflation is then more of a concern.
-Therefore, an unemployment rate below 4 percent is considered full employment.
+If unemployment is too low, then the economy is considered to be over-heated.
+At that point, inflation becomes more of a concern.
+An unemployment rate below 4 percent is considered full employment.

 Structural unemployment is when there are jobs available, but the existing workers don't have the skills to fill those jobs.
-It can happen when technology changes the nature of work itself.
+It can happen when technology changes the nature of the work itself.
 For example, personal computers replaced stenographers and typists.
-It's currently the situation in Silicon Valley, where high tech companies have to look to India to find enough programmers to fill their needs.
+And in Silicon Valley, high tech companies have to look to India to find enough programmers to fill their needs.